 With over 15,000 vinyl records and over 6,000 CDs in stock to choose from the Bizarre Bazaar is your one-stop shop for quality used sound.
 To keep a rich, high-quality inventory we visually inspect every single disc (vinyl and CD) we buy before adding it to our inventory for sale.

 Have vinyl to sell or trade?
 We are always buying vinyl records and CDs to keep our ever-growing inventory diverse and plentiful.
 Generally we pay cash but offer about 40% more in store credit that can be used the same as cash within the store.
-So yes, you can turn your old records or cassette tapes or books into new records, books, CDs, turntables, speakers, etc. The prices we pay for your items depend on our re-sell-ability or your items because, just like cars, some are cheap Ford Pintos and some are BMWs with no mileage!
+So yes, you can turn your old records or cassette tapes or books into new records, books, CDs, turntables, speakers, etc. The prices we pay for your items depend on their re-sell-ability because, just like cars, some are cheap Ford Pintos and some are Ferraris.
 If you just want to get rid of some old records, we also accept donations.

 Some collections contain music with low or no resell-ability.
-If your donation contains such records and you are not interested in hauling them away, we offer the option to leave them on our 25-cents wall just outside our store where folks daily pick through discarded books and records.
-For those that do not find a home, we offer the service of separating the vinyl from the cardboard, and then we re-use the inner sleeves and recycle the cardboard.
+If your donation contains such records and you are not interested in hauling them away, we offer the option to leave them on our FREE Books & Music wall just outside our store where folks daily pick through discarded books and records.
+For those that do not find a home, we offer the service of separating the vinyl from the cardboard (for recycling), and then we re-use the inner sleeves.

 Music items we are interested in buying or trading include the following: